 An investor notices that in recent history, the decline in sales and profitability of the company in FY2013-FY2014 was due to similar factors.

-In FY2013, the company intimated its shareholders that the company has lost significant business in the scooters segment from one of its large customers because of the models where its product was used have undergone changes.
+In FY2013, the company intimated to its shareholders that the company has lost significant business in the scooters segment from one of its large customers because the models where its product was used have undergone changes.